 We never recommend feeding any type of cooked bones to your cat.
 They are too hard and can damage their teeth.
 Cooked bones can also become brittle and have a higher risk of splintering.
 If you feed your cat bones, always feed bones completely raw.

-Natural Dental Chews
+Natural Dental Chews for Cats

-Natural dental chews should be edible, preferably one ingredient, and usually made from an organ, bone, or soft tissue of an animal.
+Natural chews for cats should be edible, preferably one ingredient, and usually made from an organ, bone, or soft tissue of an animal.
 They are very nutritious and high in protein and vitamins and minerals.
 To get the dental effect, chews should be hard enough to be a challenge, but not so hard that your cat can’t eat it eventually.